Home > Techniques > Intermediate Sewing > How To Make Wave Tucks

 NOTE: If you’re following a pattern or tutorial, the tuck markings will likely be indicated.
 If you’re incorporating wave tucks into an un-marked project, you’ll need to calculate the extra width needed to sew the tucks.
 If you’re new to pleating, check out our Box Pleat and Knife Pleat tutorials for more information.

 - Pinch and fold the fabric together so each set of tuck lines match up.
-Place pins in the folds to hold in place.
+Place pins in the folds to secure the tucks.

 NOTE: To make sure the tuck lines are even with one another, always look at the opposite side of the fold to insure the pin is lined up with the marked line on the opposite side.

-- To help hold the folds in place, you can press along the folded edged.
+- To help hold the folds in place, you can also press along the folded edged.

 - Set up your sewing machine for a straight stitch.